 Today visit the remains of Smeerenburg, the largest 17th century whaling settlement on Spitsbergen.
 Land on Ytre Norskøya, where there are many graves dating from whaling days.

-Next sail towards the impressive Brasvell glacier.
-Take an excursion on Svartknausflya, a desolate polar desert almost devoid of vegetation, or visit Wilhelmøya, which has raised beaches littered with sub fossilised whale skeletons, and where encounters with Polar Bears are likely.
+Next sail towards the impressive Brasvell Glacier.
+Take an excursion on Svartknausflya, a desolate polar desert almost devoid of vegetation, or visit Wilhelmøya, which has raised beaches littered with sub-fossilized whale skeletons, and where encounters with polar bears are likely.
 Sailing through the narrow Heleysundet between Spitsbergen and Barentsøya can only be done against the current, a very spectacular journey.

 The geological formations in this area are very spectacular and colorful.
-Pay a visit to the Polish research station at Isbjørnhamna, where the friendly crew will discuss their scientific programs.
+Pay a visit to the Polish research station at Isbjørnhamna, where the friendly crew discusses their scientific programs.

 On your way to Longyearbyen sail into Bell Sund to reach Ahlstrandhalvøya, with its interesting geological formations and the remains of the 20th century beluga hunting.
 It is still a good area for observing belugas.
 If time allows pay a visit to Barentsburg, the only inhabited Russian settlement in Spitsbergen, or to Colesbukta, an abandoned Russian coal mining settlement.

 Depart by scheduled flight from Longyearbyen to Oslo.